-- Use the programmable controller in an environment that meets the general specifications in the Safety Guidelines included with the base unit.
+- Use the programmable controller in an environment that meets the general specifications in the MELSEC iQ-R Module Configuration Manual.
 Failure to do so may result in electric shock, fire, malfunction, or damage to or deterioration of the product. - To mount a module, place the concave part(s) located at the bottom onto the guide(s) of the base unit, and push in the module until the hook(s) located at the top snaps into place.
+Incorrect interconnection may cause malfunction, failure, or drop of the module. - To mount a module with no module fixing hook, place the concave part(s) located at the bottom onto the guide(s) of the base unit, push in the module, and fix it with screw(s).
 Incorrect interconnection may cause malfunction, failure, or drop of the module. - When using the programmable controller in an environment of frequent vibrations, fix the module with a screw. - Tighten the screws within the specified torque range.
-Undertightening can cause drop of the screw, short circuit, or malfunction.
-Overtightening can damage the screw and/or module, resulting in drop, short circuit, or malfunction. - When using an extension cable, connect it to the extension cable connector of the base unit securely.
+Undertightening can cause drop of the component or wire, short circuit, or malfunction.
+Overtightening can damage the screw and/or module, resulting in drop, short circuit, or malfunction.
+For the specified torque range, refer to the MELSEC iQ-R Module Configuration Manual. - When using an extension cable, connect it to the extension cable connector of the base unit securely.
 Check the connection for looseness.
 Poor contact may cause malfunction. - When using an SD memory card, fully insert it into the SD memory card slot.
 Check that it is inserted completely.
-Poor contact may cause malfunction. - Securely insert an extended SRAM cassette into the cassette connector of the CPU module.
+Poor contact may cause malfunction. - Securely insert an extended SRAM cassette or a battery-less option cassette into the cassette connector of the CPU module.
 After insertion, close the cassette cover and check that the cassette is inserted completely.
-Poor contact may cause malfunction. - Do not directly touch any conductive parts and electronic components of the module, SD memory card, extended SRAM cassette, or connector.
+Poor contact may cause malfunction. - Beware that the module could be very hot while power is on and immediately after power-off. - Do not directly touch any conductive parts and electronic components of the module, SD memory card, extended SRAM cassette, battery-less option cassette, or connector.
 Doing so can cause malfunction or failure of the module.